-My last comment on the volume is that it fulfils the editors’ intention to convince the readers about the work objects do to us.
-Nevertheless, it leaves me with an answered question.
-Why does the handbook not enter into dialogue with other, closely related conversations that centre around the catch words like the ‘turn to matter’, ‘new (feminist) materialisms’, and ‘posthumanisms’?
-I am left wondering since many themes are common and surely the editors and the authors are well aware of topics such as those ranging from the critiques of anthropocentrism, to relational epistemologies, to the power of matter, or to ethico-onto-epistemology, to name a few.
-Some veiled critique is made to sociomaterial studies, understanding them only in relation to technological entanglement or Latourian apparatus.
-I am not arguing in favour of theoretical battles that are usually both irritating and useless, rather I would have liked a conversation with other voices since entering into conversation with others help to refine one’s own thought and further articulate this ongoing conversation.
+My last comment on the volume is that it fulfils the editors’ intention of convincing readers about what objects do to us.
+Nevertheless, it leaves me with an answered question: Why does the Handbook not enter into dialogue with other, closely-related conversations such as ‘turn to matter’, ‘new (feminist) materialisms’ and ‘posthumanisms’?
+Surely the editors and the authors are well aware of the critiques of anthropocentrism, relational epistemologies, the power of matter, and ethico-onto-epistemology.
+Some veiled critique is made of sociomaterial studies, understanding them only in relation to technological entanglement or Latourian apparatus.
+I am not arguing in favour of theoretical battles, usually both irritating and useless, but I would have liked a conversation with other voices.
+Conversation with others helps to refine one’s own thought and further articulate the conversation.

 References

-Agamben, G. (2009).
-What is an apparatus? and other essays, pp. 1-26.
-Stanford: Standford University Press.
+Agamben, G. (2009) What is an Apparatus? and Other Essays, Stanford University Press, Stanford CA, pp.1-26.

-Adorno, T. W. (2005).
-Minima Moralia: Reflections on a damaged life.
-London: Verso. (original 1951).
+Adorno, T. (2005/1951) Minima Moralia: Reflections on a Damaged Life, Verso, London.

-Borges, J. L. (1937).
-The analytical language of John Wilkins.
-Other inquisitions, 1937-1952, p.
-101-5, New York: Simon and Schuster.
+Borges, J. (1937) ‘The analytical language of John Wilkins’, Other Inquisitions, 1937-1952, Simon and Schuster, New York, pp.101-5.

-Burtscher, A., Lupo, D., Mattozzi, A., & Volonte, P. G. (2009).
-Biografie di oggetti/ Storie di cose.
-Milano: Mondadori.
+Burtscher, A., Lupo, D., Mattozzi, A. and Volonte, P. (2009) Biografie di Oggetti/ Storie di Cose, Mondadori, Milano.

-Gherardi S, Strati, A. (2017).
-Pareyson's estetica: teoria della formatività and its Implication for organization studies, Academy of Management Review, 42(4): 745–755.
+Gherardi, S. and Strati, A. (2017) ‘Pareyson's Estetica: Teoria della Formatività and its implication for organization studies’, Academy of Management Review, 42, 4, pp.745–55.

-Kopytoff, I. (1986).
-The cultural biography of things: commoditization as process.
-The social life of things: Commodities in cultural perspective, 68: 70-73.
+Kopytoff, I. (1986) ‘The cultural biography of things: commoditization as process’ in Appadurai, A. (ed.)
+The Social Life of Things: Commodities in Cultural Perspective, pp.64-92.

-Pels, D., Hetherington, K., & Vandenberghe, F. (2002).
-The status of the object.
-Theory, Culture & Society, 19(5-6): 1-21.
+Pels, D., Hetherington, K. and Vandenberghe, F. (2002) ‘The status of the object’, Theory, Culture & Society, 19, 5-6, pp.1-21.

-Strati, A. (2018).
-Organizational theory and aesthetic philosophies.
-New York: Routledge.
+Strati, A. (2018) Organizational Theory and Aesthetic Philosophies, Routledge, New York.

+Silvia Gherardi

+University of Trento, Italy

+silvia.gherardi@unitn.it